 Conclusion

 Resume references are an important aspect of job applications.
-Potential employers contact them for a better understanding of the applicant.
+Potential employers contact them for a better understanding of the individual.
 An efficient method of acquiring references is to ask individuals who can verify your skills, character, and accomplishments.